Updated on 2026-02-26

 Automotive & fabrication

-ER70S-6 is popular for mild-steel body panels and general fabrication.
-Flux-cored is helpful outside or on less-clean steel.
-Aluminum wire (4043/5356) fits lightweight and corrosion-resistant builds.
+ER70S-6 works for mild-steel body panels.
+It suits general fabrication.
+Flux-cored helps outside or on dirty steel.
+Aluminum wire (4043/5356) fits lightweight builds.
+It resists corrosion.

 Construction & marine

-Flux-cored is common in field work because it doesn’t require shielding gas.
-Aluminum wire sees use in boat building and repair where corrosion resistance matters.
+Flux-cored suits field work.
+It needs no shielding gas.
+Aluminum wire helps in boat building.
+It aids repair where corrosion matters.

 Tips for purchasing MIG welding wire

-- Check liner/contact-tip compatibility and the drive rolls your feeder uses.
+- Check liner and contact-tip compatibility.
+See what drive rolls your feeder uses.

-- Compare $/lb across spool sizes and brands; factor shipping.
+- Compare $/lb across spool sizes and brands.
+Factor in shipping.

-- Read recent reviews for feedability and consistency; avoid aged or moisture-exposed stock.
+- Read recent reviews for feedability and consistency.
+Avoid old or wet stock.
+See the Miller Electric guide for more basics.

 Safety considerations when using welding wire

-- Ensure ventilation or fume extraction, especially with flux-cored wire.
+- Ensure ventilation or fume extraction.
+This matters more with flux-cored wire.

 Where to find the best deals